Identityplane/GoAM/README.md

 - **Multitenancy**: Support for multiple tenants with isolated realms per tenant.
 Each tenant can have multiple realms for different user populations (e.g. customers, staff).
 - **Extensibility**: Easily add custom nodes, flows, and integrations to meet your specific requirements.
 - **Customization**: Serve static assets like CSS and JavaScript for theming and customization.

+Supported Login Features:
+- Captcha
+- Remember this device
+- Email
+- GitHub Login
+- OIDC Federated Login
+- Multiple Login Options on 1 page
+- WebAuthN (Passkeys)
+- Password
+- Login with Telegram
+- TOTP
+- Username
+- Yubikey OTP
+- Email OTP

+GoAM is designed to be extended so you can implement your own login steps as simple nodes in the login graph.

 ---